Sakhalin: Geography

 Sakhalin is separated from the mainland by the narrow and shallow Strait of Tartary, which often freezes in winter in its narrower part, and from Hokkaido, Japan, by the Soya Strait or La Pérouse Strait.
 Sakhalin is the largest island in Russia, being 948 km long, and 25 to 170 km wide, with an area of 72492 km2.
 It lies at similar latitudes to England, Wales and Ireland.

 Its orography and geological structure are imperfectly known.
 One theory is that Sakhalin arose from the Sakhalin Island Arc.
 Nearly two-thirds of Sakhalin is mountainous.
 Two parallel ranges of mountains traverse it from north to south, reaching 600–1500 m.
 The Western Sakhalin Mountains peak in Mount Ichara, 1481 m, while the Eastern Sakhalin Mountains's highest peak, Mount Lopatin 1609 m, is also the island's highest mountain.
 Tym-Poronaiskaya Valley separates the two ranges.
 Susuanaisky and Tonino-Anivsky ranges traverse the island in the south, while the swampy Northern-Sakhalin plain occupies most of its north.

 Crystalline rocks crop out at several capes; Cretaceous limestones, containing an abundant and specific fauna of gigantic ammonites, occur at Dui on the west coast; and Tertiary conglomerates, sandstones, marls, and clays, folded by subsequent upheavals, are found in many parts of the island.
 The clays, which contain layers of good coal and abundant fossilized vegetation, show that during the Miocene period, Sakhalin formed part of a continent which comprised north Asia, Alaska, and Japan, and enjoyed a comparatively warm climate.
 The Pliocene deposits contain a mollusc fauna more Arctic than that which exists at the present time, indicating that the connection between the Pacific and Arctic Oceans was probably broader than it is now.

+Sakhalin is in a tectonically active and earthquake-prone area.
+It lies on the western edge of the Okhotsk plate (sometimes considered part of the North American plate), where it contacts the Amur plate (part of the Eurasian plate, the main part of which lies to the northwest of Sakhalin).

 Main rivers: The Tym, 330 km long and navigable by rafts and light boats for 80 km, flows north and northeast with numerous rapids and shallows, and enters the Sea of Okhotsk.
 The Poronay flows south-southeast to the Gulf of Patience or Shichiro Bay, on the southeastern coast.
 Three other small streams enter the wide semicircular Aniva Bay or Higashifushimi Bay at the southern extremity of the island.

 The northernmost point of Sakhalin is Cape Elizabeth on the Schmidt Peninsula, while Cape Crillon is the southernmost point of the island.
 The Khalpili Islands are off Cape Khalpili.

 Sakhalin has two smaller islands associated with it, Moneron Island and Ush Island.
 Moneron, the only land mass in the Tatar strait, 7.2 km long and 5.6 km wide, is about 24 nmi west from the nearest coast of Sakhalin and 41 nmi from the port city of Nevelsk.
 Ush Island is an island off of the northern coast of Sakhalin.